Posted on July 8, 2021

 - Practice workflow and EHR improvements to support care management and patient education:

 The MIPS Improvement Activities category is worth up to 15 MIPS points and requires a simple attestation process.
-There are over 100 activities to choose from, so you should select activities that are relevant to your practice.
+There are over 100 activities to choose from, so you should select activities that are relevant to your practice and support the needs of your patients.
 MDinteractive has posted Improvement Activities by specialty in addition to the full list on our website.
 We have also developed simple instructions explaining how to complete the attestation process in your MDinteractive account.
-MIPS eligible clinicians must reach 45 MIPS points in 2020, so attesting to IA in addition to reporting another MIPS category (like Quality and/or Promoting Interoperability) can ensure you meet this minimum threshold to avoid any MIPS penalty.
+MIPS eligible clinicians must reach 60 MIPS points in 2021, so attesting to Improvement Activities, in addition to reporting the MIPS Quality and Promoting Interoperability categories, can help you meet this minimum threshold to avoid a MIPS penalty.